hawo-hoefer/yaxs/inputfile.md

 make training for quantification more robust, as the network should in theory be pushed towards considering all peaks instead of only the largest few.
 Excessive (and non-balanced) scaling may also cause problems, so use at your own risk.

+### Texture measurement
+If phases have preferred orientation, goniometer phi and chi angles may be rastered.
+Activating Texture measurement produces `phi.steps * chi.steps` XRD patterns for each sample.
+Specify texture measurement settings as shown above.